-Long term, there will be no improvement to water quality beyond the limited benefit from the stabilization of the streambanks throughout the project reach.
+Long term, there will be beneficial impacts to water quality due to the stabilization of the streambanks throughout the project reach.

 3.2.3 Floodplain Management (Executive Order 11988)

 Executive Order (EO) 11988, Floodplain Management, requires federal agencies to minimize occupancy and modification of the floodplain.
 Specifically, EO 11988 prohibits federal agencies from funding construction in the 100-year floodplain unless there are no practicable alternatives.
 FEMA's regulations for complying with EO 11988 are promulgated in 44 C.F.R Part 9.